Your Source for NPR News & Music

 Search results for

-• In this week’s edition of KTEP’s news roundup, Angela Kocherga and Aaron Montes discuss the Trump administration’s new tariffs.
-Kocherga discusses how companies prepared for the Trump administration’s anticipated tariffs on goods and what happens next.
+• In this week’s KTEP News roundup, Angela Kocherga and Aaron Montes discuss the Trump administration’s decision to use military sites for immigration detention and enforcement.